Maui Golf Courses: Play Through These Gorgeous Greens

 Suited for all skill levels, Waiehu Golf Club houses two 9-hole courses that enable guests to play short and longer games.
 One course sits oceanside, and the other plays in the mountains.
 That means the best of both worlds.

-Waiehu Golf Club is open to the public and offers an affordable option without higher resort prices.
-Those who choose 18 holes will play 6,330 yards, with rolling greens, trees, bunkers, water features and stunning scenery.
+Waiehu Golf Club is open to the public and offers an affordable option without high resort prices.
+Those who choose 18 holes play 6,330 yards, with rolling greens, trees, bunkers, water features and stunning scenery.
+All for less than $20.

 Pukalani Country Club